 Become a Hedgehog Champion

-Get involved with Hedgehog Street where you will find everything you need to know about helping hedgehogs right on your doorstep.
-Join over 32,000 Hedgehog Champions making their neighbourhoods hedgehog-friendly.
+Get involved with our joint campaign Hedgehog Street where you will find everything you need to know about helping hedgehogs right on your doorstep.
+Join over 35,000 Hedgehog Champions making their neighbourhoods hedgehog-friendly.

 The Day of the Hedgehog